deeppanchani/IT_Workshop_1/notes/lecture_5.md

 4. **Hardware layer:-** Linux operating system contains a hardware layer that consists of several peripheral devices like CPU, HDD, and RAM.

-5. **Shell:-** It is an interface among the kernel and user.
+5. **Shell:-** It is an **interface among the kernel and user**.
 It can afford the services of kernel.
 It can take commands through the user and runs the functions of the kernel.

     The shell is available in distinct types of OSes.
-These operating systems are categorized into two different types, which are the graphical shells and command-line shells.
+These **operating systems are categorized into two different types**, which are the **graphical shells** and **command-line shells**.

-    The graphical line shells facilitate the graphical user interface, while the command line shells facilitate the command line interface.
-Thus, both of these shells implement operations.
     However, the graphical user interface shells work slower as compared to the command-line interface shells.

     There are a few types of these shells which are categorized as follows:
     1. Korn shell